himanshukj17122000/JavaScript-Animations-Extensions/README.md

 - "Create Cube Animation" provides the user with a 3D Animation of a cube on the webapge.
 A HTML file is created for this purpose and this can easily be incorporated in one's web pages.
 The animation used is [three.js](https://github.com/mrdoob/three.js/)

 - "Create Moving Box" provides the user with a box swinging on the screen.
 The Animation has been taken from a CodePen example and uses SASS for the animation.
+It makes 2 files: index.html and index.scss.
+Both of these files are linked and would overwrite the file with the same name.

+- "Create Car Blueprint" provides the user with an implementation of [Vivus.js](https://github.com/maxwellito/vivus).
+The example can be used as a background for webpages as it uses a simple implementation of the library to draw the blueprint of car.
+This example was taken from this article written by [Ivaylo Gerchev
+  ](https://www.sitepoint.com/how-to-create-the-invisible-pen-effect-in-svg-using-vivus-js/).
+The files created are index.html and index.js.
+The files with the same name would be overwritten.